mspnp/serverless-reference-implementation/src/readme.md

 dotnet run --project $SIMULATOR_PROJECT_PATH
 ```

 The simulator sends data to Event Hubs, which triggers the drone telemetry function app.
 You can verify the function app is working by viewing the logs in the Azure portal.
-Navigate to the `dronetelemetry` function app resource, select RawTelemetryFunction, expand the **Monitor** tab, and clicking on any of the logs.
+Navigate to the `dronetelemetry` function app resource, select RawTelemetryFunction, expand the **Monitor** tab, and click on any of the logs.

 ## Enable authentication in the function app